 They open their wallets and make a purchase.

 It hasn’t changed for hundreds of years.
-If you had a business in the 1800s, you still needed customers--just like today.
-Not much has changed.
-The way that you reached customers has evolved, but fundamentally they are the same.
+If you had a business in the 1800s, you still needed customers — just like today.
+The way that you reached customers has evolved, but fundamentally they're the same.

 Today, many of us give Google or Facebook money, rather than lean on traditional media outlets for our ad spend.

-Next, there are earned, word-of-mouth leads and organic leads from Search that feel “free” when they are approached with the right strategy.
+Next, there are earned, organic leads from SERPs that feel “free” when they're approached with the right strategy.

-If you want to rank at the top of search results to earn free, organic traffic, it’s well worth it to take Dean’s course the next time it is available.
+If you want to rank at the top of search results to earn free, organic traffic, it’s well worth it to take Dean’s course the next time it's available.

-It’s up to you to decide if you are ready and willing to do the work that his $497 a month course instructs.
+It’s up to you to decide if you're ready and willing to do the work that his $497 a month course instructs.

-It takes many years to rise up in the search engine rankings to earn those “free” clicks.
+It takes years to rise up in the search engine rankings to earn those “free” clicks.

 To accelerate that process, Brian Dean created a course based on years of research and refinement of the art and science of SEO.

-If you are willing to invest the time and money it takes to learn the best practices for your business through Dean’s training, you can grow your online audience and improve your search rankings.
+If you're willing to invest the time and money it takes to learn the best practices for your business through Dean’s training, you can grow your online audience and improve your search rankings.

-If you are ready to launch your online business, but don’t know where to start, Systeme.io can help.
+If you're ready to launch your online business but don’t know where to start, systeme.io can help.

 We offer a comprehensive marketing platform to launch and scale your business so you can take it to the next level with strategies like “SEO That Works.”

-Sign up for a free, 14-day trial to see the difference a single, full-scale platform can make.
+Sign up for systeme.io's free plan to see the difference a single, full-scale platform can make.